autopilotpattern/mysql/README.md

 The Containerbuddy configuration for replicas watches for changes to the primary.
 If the primary becomes unhealthy or updates its IP address, the `onChange` handler will fire and call into `triton-mysql.py`.
 Replicas will all attempt to become the new primary by writing a lock into Consul.
 Only one replica will receive the lock and become the new primary.
 The new primary will reload its configuration to start writing its heartbeats as primary, while the other replicas will update their replication configuration to start replicating from the new primary.

-### Zero downtime promotion of replica to primary
+### Promotion of replica to primary

-With automatic failover, taking an existing replica and making it a primary for the cluster is a simple matter of updating the flag we've set in Consul and then allowing the Containerbuddy `onChange` handlers to update the replication topology for each node independently.
+With the automatic failover described above, manually promoting a replica to a primary is a simple matter of updating the flag we've set in Consul and then allowing the Containerbuddy `onChange` handlers to update the replication topology for each node independently.

 - Update the `mysql-primary` key in Consul to match the new primary's short-form container ID (i.e. its hostname).
 - The `onChange` handlers on the other replicas will automatically detect the change in what node is the primary, and will execute `CHANGE MASTER` to change their replication source to the new primary.
 - At any point after this, we use `docker exec` to run `STOP SLAVE` on the new primary and can tear down the old primary if it still exists.

+### Optional standby

+By default, the primary performs the backup snapshots.
+For deployments with high transactional volumes it might make sense to use a standby instance to perform snapshots so as not to use resources on the primary during the snapshot.
+Passing the flag `USE_STANDBY=yes` to the containers at startup will cause one instance to be reserved for this use and not serve queries.

 ---